victronenergy/venus-html5-app/TOPICS.md

                                            1=Charger Only;2=Inverter Only;3=On;4=Off
-                                           Make sure to read CCGX manual, and limitations of this switch, for example when using a VE.Bus BMS.
+                                           Make sure to read CCGX manual, and limitations of this switch, for example when using a VE.Bus BMS. vebus/257/ModeIsAdjustable              <- 0: only show the mode / 1: keep it adjustable
 ```

 #### Tank data: